 Through modeling, we translate questions into a powerful computational language that gives insight into real-world problems.
 Once this is done, predictions can be made and tested and a practical problem-solving strategy can be recommended.
 We answer questions like: What inventory strategy will maximize profit for a business?
 How can we predict the spread of an infectious disease?
 What voting systems are fair?
 How can we predict the orbit of planets around the sun?
 Who is the best player in the NBA?
 We also explore quasicrystals, knot theory, data-driven policing models, and more.

-At Denison, we teach Mathematics majors to think across disciplines.
+As you can see, our mathematics majors learn to think across multiple disciplines.
 There is no subject on earth that has not been studied with mathematics.
-At a math conference, there are talks involving every subject in the course catalogue.
 No matter where your interests lie, there is a mathematical research project on that subject waiting for you.

 Engaging and interactive courses: Our classroom methods empower students to solve problems by asking questions.

 We approach teaching math differently.
 We pride ourselves on transforming previously math-adverse students into math-scholars, and our methodologies raise math-confident students to the next level.
 Instead of a professor standing at the front of a classroom and lecturing endlessly, our brilliant faculty share their wisdom as a part of a question-based exploration, called open-ended inquiry.
 This method is self-driven and interactive, to empower you to solve problems independently.